sucofunk/SUCOFUNKey/README.md

 - ADSR envelope
 - effect processing on sample

-### Sequencer
-- add feature to <del>select and</del> move blocks
-- copy and paste selections in the sequencer to re-use them

 ### Play Mode
 - option to use beatmaker's sketchbook as a midi keyboard
 - Send MIDI Chords